Performance Benchmarks

 • JMH 1.37 with proper warmup

 All benchmarks are reproducible.
-Source code available in each repository's benchmarks/ folder.
+Source code is available in each repository's benchmarks/ folder.

 Codec Performance